HelnaThomas/LULC/README.md

 # Machine-Learning-in-GIS
-Land use and land cover Classified using machine learning algorithm
+Land use and land cover Classification using machine learning algorithm